-After we have ruled out that the “bright-light-disruption-theory” cannot explain why any person that sleeps in a light-isolated room might experience an influence of the Full moon to their sleep pattern, it’s only consequent to have a look if the human psyche could be the actual reason for this phenomenon.
-I have to admit, though, that I consider this theory as a rather irrelevant one to explain the severe influence of the Moon on human behavior in general, but - as the interested researcher might find out – many people (most of them scientists) bring up this theory as an explanation, so it should be closer examined.
+After we have ruled out that the “bright-light-disruption-theory” cannot explain why any person that sleeps in a light isolated room might experience an influence of the Full moon to their sleep pattern, it’s only consequent to have a look if the human psyche could be the actual reason for this phenomenon.
+I have to admit, though, that I consider this theory as a rather irrelevant one to explain the severe influence of the Moon on human behavior in general, but – as the interested researcher might find out – many people (most of them scientists) bring up this theory as an explanation, so it should be closer examined.

-The theory goes as follows: People have a strong believe in the Moon’s influence on human behavior.
-And, as we expect a major impact or associate strange happenings with the Full moon, scientists conclude that our psyche is what really influences our dreams, and not the Moon.
-Not even the many reports of policeman, nurses and firefighters – that link the Full moon to troublous nights with increased numbers of crimes and incoming patients – dissuade scientists from the theory that solely the human psyche responsible for all of this.
-The fact that many farmers plant in accordance with the moon phase, surgeons and/or patients reschedule appointments for surgery that overlap with a Full moon and the many people that take the lunar calendar into account for every major decision is – in the view of scientists – mostly based on urban legends or as they call it: “moon myths” that are – according to them – not based on experience but rather on folklore, misconceptions and cognitive biases.
+The theory goes as follows: People have a strong belief in the Moon’s influence on human behavior.
+And, as we expect a major impact or associate strange happenings with the Full moon, scientists conclude that our psyche is what really influences our dreams and not the Moon.
+Not even the many reports of policeman, nurses, and firefighters – that link the Full moon to troublous nights with increased numbers of crimes and incoming patients – dissuade scientists from the theory that solely the human psyche responsible for all of this.
+The fact that many farmers plant in accordance with the moon phase, surgeons and/or patients reschedule appointments for surgery that overlap with a Full moon and the many people that take the lunar calendar into account for every major decision is – in the view of scientists – mostly based on urban legends or as they call it: “moon myths” that are – according to them – not based on experience but rather on folklore, misconceptions, and cognitive biases.

 Validity and conclusiveness of the theory: 1%